Custom OAuth Apps

 text

-https://api.weavz.io/api/v1/connect/oauth-callback - Note the Client ID and Client Secret
+https://platform.weavz.io/api/v1/connect/oauth-callback - Note the Client ID and Client Secret

 Step 2: Register with Weavz